beeware/beeware/docs/tutorial/tutorial-3.rst

     If you locate this file in the Finder, and double click on its icon, you'll mount the DMG, giving you a copy of the Hello World app, and a link to your Applications folder for easy installation.
-Drag the app file into Application, and you've installed your application.
+Drag the app file into Applications, and you've installed your application.
 Send the DMG file to a friend, and they should be able to do the same.

     In this example, we've used the ``--no-sign`` option - that is, we've